Hagebau

-Hagebau is a German retailers cooperative of independent wholesale and retail companies in the building materials, timber, tile and garden sectors.
+Hagebau is a German retailers' cooperative of independent wholesale and retail companies in the building materials, timber, tile and garden sectors.
+It is based in Soltau, Lower Saxony, and was founded in 1964.
+In the 2024 financial year the group reported sales of about €6.17 billion.

 History

-Hagebau was founded in 1964 by 34 building-materials merchants as a purchasing and marketing association.
-The group expanded into retail through Hagebaumarkt and related formats.
+Hagebau was founded in 1964 by 34 building-materials merchants as a purchasing cooperative seated in Soltau.
+The first hagebaumarkt DIY store opened in 1979, taking the cooperative into retail.